ErikRBergman/Serpent.Chain/Serpent.Common/Serpent.Common.MessageBus/readme.md

 #### `.Append()`
 Appends a message to the subscription right after the current message is handled.
 The overloads with the `predicate` parameter are used to conditionally append a message.
+`.Append()` can be used to traverse a single node relation, like a parent node.

 ##### Overloads
 ```csharp